schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/how-to.md

 Tables are sorted in alphabetical order by default.
 If you turn alphabetical sorting off, the tables will be displayed in "create" order - that is, tables with no foreign-key dependencies will be displayed first.
 The "drop" order is the reverse of the "create" order.
-Use the following command-line arguments to obtain tables in "create" order: `-command=list -sorttables=false -routines=`
+Use the following command-line arguments to obtain tables in "create" order: `--command=list --sort-tables=false --routines=`

 ----------